There is more to presence than merely identifying whether an associate is “available,” “away,” or “busy.”

 Friendly Names and vCard

-For UC platforms that support federated vCard functionality, UC Exchange allows your users to see the vCard contact information of their nCore and federated colleagues.
+For UC platforms that support federated vCard functionality, UC Exchange allows your users to see the vCard contact information of their Maxine and federated colleagues.

 “Is-typing” is an important chat feature that lets users see when the person they are communicating with is in process of sending a new chat message.